The villagers named us Soambá: One Common Heart.

 Where we teach and celebrate the indigenous way of life

-In the Darien rainforest of Panama we offer the space, time, and resources for Emberá and Wounaan people of all ages to learn practical skills from their elders, exchanging and practicing with each other the traditional rainforest sustainable living techniques.
+In the Darien rainforest of Panama we offer the space, time, and resources for Emberá and Wounaan people of all ages to learn traditional skills from their elders, exchanging and practicing with each other the time-honored rainforest living techniques.
 These practices have historically defined much of what it means to be Emberá or Wounaan, and they have been integral to sustaining people in the forest for generations.

-Now participants in our workshops hone their skills with each other to make tools, baskets, boats, shelters, and other ways of sourcing and using materials from the rain forest as part of daily life at home.
+In previous years, participants in our practical workshops have honed their skills with each other in making tools, baskets, boats, shelters, and other ways of sourcing and using materials from the rain forest as part of daily life at home.
 They reconnect with their traditional science and wisdom, bring the community together and share their cultural heritage.

 With an eye towards the future for the next seven generations, all of our programs complement these ancestral practices with workshops given by outside experts on environmentally sustainable infrastructure development.
 We foster informed community-wide discussion about how best to incorporate newer imported technologies, participate in global economies, and grow in alignment with traditional indigenous world views.